tylerlong/NeoEditor/README.md

     2. to move file
     3. to move folder
 83. quick open file (ctrl + p)
+    1. use context menu to show file list
 88. use command line + NeoEditor to write NeoEditor, get rid of qtcreator
     1. not viable, because qtcreator has good acp feature for qt
 89. add "vim mode", a toolbar button on the left with states